katalix/go-l2tp/README.md

 This allows for the detection of tunnel failure, which will then tear down the sessions running in that tunnel.  ***hello_timeout*** should only be enabled if the peer is also running **ql2tpd**.

+**kl2tpd** is a client/LAC-mode daemon for creating L2TPv2 sessions.
+It spawns the standard Linux **pppd** for PPP protocol support.

+Similar to **ql2tpd**, **kl2tpd** requires root permissions to run, and is driven by a configuration file which details the tunnel and session instances to create.

+In addition to the configuration parameters documented by package config, **kl2tpd** supports an extra session parameter, ***pppd_args*** which calls out an argument file for extra **pppd** command line arguments.
+Here is an example configuration for establishing a single tunnel containing a single session:

+    [tunnel.t1]
+    peer = "42.102.77.204:1701"
+    version = "l2tpv2"
+    encap = "udp"

+    [tunnel.t1.session.s1]
+    pseudowire = "ppp"
+    pppd_args = "/home/bob/pppd.args"

 ## Documentation